Juantantan/MandelbrotExplorer/Readme.md

 The program could equally be run and compiled at the command line without an IDE but the extensions for VS Code make it very easy to see what's going on using that, especillay when debugging.
 If running with the command prompt, linker flags will need to be set correctly.
-On linux, the following works.
+On linux, the following should work.
 (You might have to preceed with the admin 'sudo' command, depending on your setup):

 g++ main.cpp -Wall -lSDL2main -lSDL2 -lSDL2_image -lGL -lGLU -lglut -lOpenCL -o ../bin/main.out